kohesive/injekt/README.md

 ## Scopes

 Injekt allows manual scoping of instances into separate Injekt registries.
-The global registry, avaialble through the `Injekt` variable is just one scope that is precreated for you.
+The global registry, available through the `Injekt` variable is just one scope that is pre-created for you.
 You can also create new ones:

 ```
 val myLocalScope: InjektScope = InjektScope(DefaultRegistrar())